 Neighbouring countries: Montenegro is bordered by Serbia to the north, Kosovo to the east, Albania to the south, and Bosnia and Herzegovina to the west.

-Geography: Terrain in Montenegro is varied, ranging from high mountains to coastal plains.
+Geography: The terrain in Montenegro is varied, ranging from high mountains to coastal plains.

 Political system: Parliamentary republic